-Subject to certain noteworthy exceptions, Mr. Schiller's contention is that, generally speaking, by far the best test of belief lies in action.
-If a man really and sincerely believes in the truth of any proposition he will act as if he did so, and the fact that he does not so act is presumptive evidence that his belief is not a genuine belief at all.
-If the bad man really and truly believed in hell-fire, he would cease to live an evil life.
-So, too, if every man believed that as he sowed so also would he reap-not as a half belief, but as an absolute and firm conviction-we should be within measurable reach of the millennium.
+AS A TEST truly believed in hell-fire, he would cease to live an evil life.
+So, too, if every man believed that as OF BELIEF. he sowed so also would he reap-not as a half belief, but as an absolute and firm conviction-we should be within measurable reach of the millennium.
 Mr. Schiller quotes the case of the Scotchman who was ready to take his oath as to the truth of his assertions but shrank from betting "saxpence" when challenged.
-He cites another case in which I must confess I am quite unable to see eye to eye with him, though I am amused to find it recalled after so long a lapse of time.
+He cites another case in which I must confess I am quite unable to see eve to eve with him, though I am amused to find it recalled after so long a lapse of time.

 When the Occult Review started in 1905 [he writes], I was asked by the editor to contribute an article to the first number.
-I felt a little shy, but finally decided that it might be a good opportunity to point out to the believers in the occult the essential difficulties of their position, and how it might be overcome.

-OCCULTISM The public they were trying to convince was composed of ordinary people, who would not believe in what had no direct practical value, and of academic personages, who would not believe in any subject that could not support a professor.
+I felt a little shy, but finally decided that it might be a good opportunity FINANCIAL to point out to the believers in the occult the essential VALUE OF difficulties of their position, and how it might be overcome.
+OCCULTISM The public they were trying to convince was composed of ordinary people, who would not believe in what had no (?) direct practical value, and of academic personages, who would not believe in any subject that could not support a professor.
 Now it was a fact that if occultist beliefs were true, many of them were capable of direct application to human life and of profitable exploitation.
 Much money could, for example, be made out of a thoroughly trustworthy working system of telepathic thought-reading.
 I exhorted the occultists, therefore, to aim at developing methods by which their disputed knowledge could be applied on a commercial scale.